Common ostrich: Description

-The long neck and legs keep their head up to 2.8 m above the ground, and their eyes are said to be the largest of any land vertebrate 50 mm in diameter helping them to see predators at a great distance.
+The long neck and legs keep their head up to 2.8 m above the ground, and their eyes are the largest of any land vertebrate, 50 mm in diameter, helping them to see predators at a great distance.
 The eyes are shaded from sunlight from above.
 However, the head and bill are relatively small for the birds' huge size, with the bill measuring 12 to 14.3 cm.

-Their skin varies in color depending on the subspecies, with some having light or dark gray skin and others having pinkish or even reddish skin.
+Their skin varies in colour depending on the subspecies, with some having light or dark grey skin and others having pinkish or even reddish skin.
 The strong legs of the common ostrich are unfeathered and show bare skin, with the tarsus (the lowest upright part of the leg) being covered in scales: red in the male, black in the female.
 The tarsus of the common ostrich is the largest of any living bird, measuring 39 to 53 cm in length.
 The bird is didactyl, having just two toes on each foot (most birds have four), with the nail on the larger, inner toe resembling a hoof.
 The outer toe has no nail.
 The reduced number of toes is an adaptation that appears to aid in running, useful for getting away from predators.
 Common ostriches can run at a speed over 70 km/h and can cover 3 to 5 m in a single stride.
 The wings reach a span of about 2 m, and the wing chord measurement of 90 cm is around the same size as for the largest flying birds.